Tech-at-DU/React-Fundamentals-tutorial/P05-Adding-React-Router/content.md

 ### Adding Routes

-A route displays a component at a path.
-You want the POPOSList to display at the `/` path.
+A route displays a component as a path.
+You want the `POPOSList` to display at the `/` path.

 > [action]
 >